whiteagnus/ACBre/ACBre/ACBre_Readme.txt

 -(bug) area with petrified Revianel and the Lich will no longer crash if switched to sitemap [ACCEM3.wed file was patched wrongly]
 -(bug) priest Tobin will not spawn before priestess is kidnapped [SetGlobal("ACREVIQUEST","GLOBAL",5) removed from acrievi.d] -(bug) Breagar's interjection before last fight against Irenicus in hell fixed [added missing state triggers and changed I_C_T2 to I_C_T]
+-(bug) Breagar shouldn't stutter if he wants to comment on reputation in BGII -(bug) strref in brewing potion in Astinus' Tower corrected -(bug) corrected removal of journal entries in several files -(bug) ARAC02.baf: fixed activation of info point above stairs with force field (wrong trigger name) -(bug) all areas in Anstinus' Tower: text of info points corrected -(bug) Forres is no longer invincible if attacked.
 -(bug BGII(:EE)) defined %IMOEN_DV% and %IMOEN_BANTER% so it installs correctly for BGII (although it's only for the BG1 part)
 -(bug BGII(:EE)) fixed doubled Breagar in ID (BGII:EE) [moved "acbresmi.baf" into folder ACBre/baf so it gets installed for BGII, too (needed for cutscene Breagar "ACBRESMI.cre")]
 -(bug BGII(:EE)) fixed stutter bug in BGII/BGII:EE after cutscene in ID (changed OUTER_SPRINT ~BGT_VAR~ to ~False()~ for ~tob bg2ee~